janhohenheim/avian_pickup/readme.md

 That's it!
 You can use other actions to further instruct the actor to manipulate the prop.
 The [`AvianPickupActor`] holds a lot of configuration options to tweak the behavior of the actor.
-Many of these can be overridden for a specific prop by using components in the [`props`] module.
+Many of these can be overridden for a specific prop by using components in the [`prop`] module.
 Finally, you can also read the events in the [`output`] module to react to what's happening.

 ### First Personal Camera